feston/recettes/pain.md

 ### Slap and Fold

 Then it's time to knead the dough.
-Spill the mix on a clean and solid surface, flatten it and put the salt on the middle.
+Spill the mix on a clean and solid surface, flatten it and put the salt on the middle (**do not forget the salt**).
 Then put on a long song or a short series episode and repeatedly follow these steps:

 * Fold the dough on itself in one direction, squashing it *gently* in the process